williamthom-as/cure/README.md

 [![Gem Version](https://badge.fury.io/rb/cure.svg)](https://badge.fury.io/rb/cure)

 Cure is a simple tool to **extract/clean/transform/remove/redact/anonymize** and **replace** information in a spreadsheet.
-It operates purely in memory, and can be easily integrated into an existing work flow or controlled via CLI.
+It operates in memory by default, and can be easily integrated into an existing work flow or controlled via CLI.

 It has several key features:
 - Operate on your data to build what you need.